cepgen/cepgen/docs/output-formats.rst

 This last module allows to generate a generic (ASCII) output format, fully configurable by the user.
 Using the Python steering cards definition, a list of variables to be stored is defined through the ``variables`` list/array of string-typed definition.
+The default behaviour is storing one event per line with variables separated with an user-parameterisable separator (``separator`` string parameter, default is the standard tabulation ``\t``).

 The variable (here, ``var`` is used as an example) may be defined using the three following conventions: